Service Center Location with Decision Dependent Utilities with an Application to Early Stage Testing and Vaccination in Epidemic Planning: Mixed 0-1 Conic Reformulation of

 \subsection{Reformulation using Convexification in a Lifted Space}

-In this reformulation of \eqref{opt:RFL-II-0}, we lift the feasible set of the variables $\{U,\bs{v}\}$ (omitting indices $i,j$) into a higher dimensional space represented by variables $\{U,U^1,U^2,\bs{v}^1,\bs{v}^2\}$, where $\{U^1,\bs{v}^1\}$ and $\{U^2,\bs{v}^2\}$ are additional variables introduced to represent the max constraint in \eqref{opt:RFL-II-0}.
-This reformulation does not use a big-M constant.
-A reformulation is also possible using big-M constants, but it is omitted here because its performance was not superior to the one given here. \begin{theorem} The recourse problem \eqref{opt:RFL-II} can be reformulated as the following mixed 0-1 second-order-cone programming problem:
+In this reformulation of \eqref{opt:RFL-II-0}, we lift the feasible set of the variables $\{U,\bs{v}\}$ (omitting indices $i,j$) into a higher dimensional space represented by variables $\{U,U^1,U^2,\bs{v}^1,\bs{v}^2, \bs{s}\}$, where $\{U^1,\bs{v}^1\}$, $\{U^2,\bs{v}^2\}$ are additional variables introduced to represent the max constraint in \eqref{opt:RFL-II-0}, and $\bs{s}$ are selection variables that are used to determine which subset of variables (either $\{U^1,\bs{v}^1\}$ or $\{U^2,\bs{v}^2\}$) are active.
+This reformulation does not use a big-M constant to handle the ``max'' involved in the first constraint with the help of a lifting technique.
+A reformulation is also possible using big-M constants without lifting, but it is omitted here because its performance was not superior to the one given here.
+Note that we still need to use big-M coefficients $R^{ij}$'s to reformulate the bilinear terms $x_{ij}y_k$, but it is a separate issue. \begin{theorem} The recourse problem \eqref{opt:RFL-II} can be reformulated as the following mixed 0-1 second-order-cone programming problem: